Chen Long: 2021: Olympic silver

 At the delayed 2020 Tokyo Olympics, Chen's first tournament of the year, he managed to reach the final after defeating Raul Must and Pablo Abian in the group stage, Lee Zii Jia in the Round of 16, Chou Tien-chen in the quarter-finals and Anthony Ginting in the semi-finals.
 However, in the final, he was not able to overcome Viktor Axelsen, thus failing to defend his title from 2016.
 Fans expressed disappointment towards Chen Long for losing to Axelsen, despite defeating Ginting in the semi finals.
 At the same time, fans praised him for being good sports even when facing defeat.
 Zhang Jun, the President of the Chinese Badminton Association, then revealed that Chen's less-than-ideal performance may have been due to a blister on the ball of his foot that had developed during the group stage of the competition and it was so bad that he could not run.
-He added that he was touched by Chen’s fighting spirit to continue playing.
+He added that he was touched by Chen's fighting spirit to continue playing.
 This news created a ripple of concern and worry towards his physical health, as he was already battling with previous back injuries.
 In September, Chen participated in the Chinese National Championships and declared that it will be his last.

 Retirement

 After not competing on tour since the 2020 Tokyo Olympics, Chen officially announced his retirement from professional badminton at the age of 34.
 The decision followed discussions with his family, prioritizing their well-being and seeking a more balanced family life.
+Following his retirement from international competition, he transitioned into coaching to guide the next generation of players.
+Chen Long serves as the head coach for the Chinese national junior badminton team's men's singles players.